 (G) A determination of an individual's assignment to an order of selection priority category shall not be based on: source of referral; type of expected employment outcome; the need for specific services or anticipated cost of services required; or the income level of the individual or the individual's family.

-(I) RSC shall end an order of selection when:
+(I) OOD shall end an order of selection when:

 (1) Projections indicate there are sufficient resources in the current federal fiscal year to provide services to all individuals who are found eligible; or